Webador/SlmMail/README.md

 ### How to configure HttpClient with http_options and http_adapter

-By defaut the adapter is Laminas\Http\Client\Adapter\Socket but you can override it with other adapter like this in your slm_mail.*.local.php
+By default the adapter is Laminas\Http\Client\Adapter\Socket but you can override it with other adapter like this in your slm_mail.*.local.php

 ```php
 'slm_mail' => array(